U.S. slaps sanctions on Mexican firms, individuals linked to Venezuelan oil trade

 The Treasury delisted Marshall Islands-based firm Afranav Maritime Ltd and Greece-based Seacomber Ltd, as well as two vessels owned by them, after the companies promised to stop oil trade with Venezuela while Maduro is in power.

-Reporting by Daphne Psaledakis and Marianna Parraga; Additional reporting by Eric Beech; Editing by Tim Ahmann, Daniel Wallis and Jonathan Oatis
+Reporting by Daphne Psaledakis in Washington and Marianna Parraga in Mexico City; Additional reporting by Ana Isabel Martinez in Mexico City and Eric Beech in Washington; Editing by Tim Ahmann, Daniel Wallis and Jonathan Oatis